JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 **Raise the nozzle before the printing** `Z5 -> Z40 (G1 Z40 F5000)`- By default it stayed very close to the bed making oozing filament stick to the nozzle and risking damaging the bed.

 **Purge line** stabilizes filament flow at the start of the print and get's rid to some filament sticking to the nozzle after heating up.
-Thanks yo [u/Alyex227](https://www.reddit.com/r/EasyThreeD/comments/i7r90j/backlash_fix_easythreed_x1_mini_marlin_20_files/).
+Thanks to [u/Alyex227](https://www.reddit.com/r/EasyThreeD/comments/i7r90j/backlash_fix_easythreed_x1_mini_marlin_20_files/).

 **And more minor changes**